 At this time, Chomina requested that Father Le Caron take another son, Naneogauchit, then nine or ten years old, to teach him to live like the Recollets themselves.
-Sagard describes at some length the steps taken and the difficulties that arose before the boy was baptized 23 March 1627.
+Sagard describes at some length the steps taken and the difficulties that arose before the boy was baptized on 23 May 1627.
 Chomina, subsequently influenced by non-religious French, did all in his power to entice the boy from the Recollets.
-Naneogauchit was given the name Louis by Champlain and Mme Hébert [see Rollet] his godmother.
-The baptism was not public as had been planned because of Champlain’s fear of sudden attack by the Indians during the ceremony.
+Naneogauchit was given the name Louis by Champlain and Mme Hébert [see Rolet], his godmother.
+The baptism was not public, as had been planned, because of Champlain’s fear of sudden attack during the ceremony.
 The boy was baptized in the chapel of Notre-Dame-des-Anges with Father Le Caron officiating.
-Nearly all the French and all the Indians were present although his father, Chomina, did not attend.
+Nearly all the French and indigenous people were present, although his father, Chomina, did not attend.
 The Te Deum was sung, followed by a salute of two cannon and several musket shots.

-In 1629, Chomina was regarded with some suspicion by his people for having accused another Indian of murdering two Frenchmen at Cap Tourmente the previous year.
+In 1629, Chomina was regarded with some suspicion by his people for having accused another Montagnais of murdering two Frenchmen at Cap Tourmente two years earlier.
 Champlain released the suspected murderer to Chomina.
-This was for the French a prudent gesture because of the scarcity of food at their disposal and also because of their dependence on the Indians during this critical time, when the English menaced New France.
-It also served to exonerate Chomina in the eyes of the Indians, a matter of concern to Champlain who required, as a condition of the prisoner’s release, that a council, headed by Chomina, should be accepted by the Indians.
-Its purpose was to discuss and decide upon matters of mutual concern to all the Indians and the French.
-Other members of the council were Erouachy, Batiscan, Tessouat (d. l636), and one other.
-The plan was accepted by the Indians, although Champlain doubted the sincerity of their spokesman, Erouachy.
+This was for the French a prudent gesture because of the scarcity of food at their disposal and also because of their dependence on indigenous people during this critical time, when the English menaced New France.
+It also served to exonerate Chomina in the eyes of his people, a matter of concern to Champlain, who required as a condition of the prisoner’s release that a council, headed by Chomina, should be accepted by the First Nations.
+Its purpose was to discuss and decide upon matters of mutual concern.
+Other members of the council were Erouachy, Batiscan, Tessouat (d.
+1636), and one other.
+The indigenous people accepted the plan, although Champlain doubted the sincerity of their spokesman, Erouachy.
 Ceremonies to establish the council were to be held on the arrival of the vainly awaited French ships.
 With the fall of Quebec to the English, the council passed into oblivion.

-This distinction for Chomina caused jealousy among the Indians who were already critical because he had brought food to Quebec for the French when the Indians themselves were in need.
-However, hope of similar honours led other Indians to give food to the French.
+This distinction for Chomina caused jealousy among First Nations groups, who were already critical because he had brought food to Quebec for the French when they themselves were in need.
+However, hope of similar honours led others to give food to the French.

-As well as assisting in this fashion, Chomina kept Champlain informed on numerous Indian plots.
-He and his brothers remained near Quebec through that winter and in the spring, with the consent of the Jesuits, he worked a little plot of their land.
-His brother Ouagabemat or Neogabinat (whom Biggar identifies as Negabamat) took Father Le Caron fishing.
+As well as assisting in this fashion, Chomina kept Champlain informed about numerous conspiracies the indigenous groups were planning.
+He and his brothers remained near Quebec throughout that winter, and in the spring, with the consent of the Jesuits, he worked a little plot of their land.
+His brother Ouagabemat, or Neogabinat (whom Biggar identifies as Negabamat), took Father Le Caron fishing.

 In May 1629, Chomina’s son Louis and two Frenchmen were sent by Champlain to Tadoussac to beg provisions and passage home for some of the French at Quebec.
-When supplies were perilously low at Quebec, Chomina went to Trois-Rivières seeking corn-meal from the Hurons who were then arriving for the annual trade.
-He was allowed a few knives to trade and loaned a pikeman’s weapon, “we had such confidence in him.”
+When supplies were perilously low at Quebec, Chomina went to Trois-Rivières seeking corn-meal from the Hurons, who were then arriving for the annual trade.
+He was allowed a few knives to trade and loaned a pikeman’s weapon, “such was the confidence in him.”
 His brother set off for the Etchemins, with a Frenchman who lived near that country, in search of powder.
 Low waters, however, forced their return.

-Chomina and his brother were the only natives who offered to take up arms with the French against the English.
+Chomina and his brother were the only members of the First Nations who offered to take up arms with the French against the English.
 According to Le Clercq, Chomina urged that two or three missionaries should retire to the woods and thence make their way to the Tadoussac region rather than abandon the country altogether.
-Father Le Caron concurred in the plan but it was forbidden by those in authority during the capitulation of Quebec.
+Father Le Caron concurred with the plan, but it was forbidden by those in authority during the capitulation of Quebec.

 Cite This Article